igorw-forks/fuelphp/README.md

 Instead of separate loaders for classes and files have these been replaced by Package Loader objects.
 These will handle both the classloading of the autoloader and the fileloads.

-### Dependency Injection Containers and class extensibility
+### Dependency Injection Containers and 'inheritance injection'

 First of all we'll keep the global namespace clean from now on (except when you load legacy support).
-But we like the way you can alias classes to global from the Core and extend them in a Package later without editing the Application.
+But the 'inheritance injection' to the global namespace was very powerful.
+Allowing you, for example, to extend the base Controller and have its extensions available in the `Controller_Template` and `Controller_Rest` as well (as those extend the alias, not the original classname).
 For that reason we still provide these aliases but they're aliased to a `Classes\` namespace.

 Next we implemented a DiC.
 This will be available globally and Application specific, where the Application DiC will